ysyk2021/mastering-conflict-resolution/src/chapter-4-2.md

-# The Role of Values in Workplace Conflict Resolution

 Values are an essential aspect of workplace conflict resolution.
 Our values guide our behavior, shape our beliefs, and influence our decision-making.
 As professionals, it is important to understand our own values and how they impact our approach to conflict resolution.